Otzma Yehudit: 2017

 On 19 July, the party requested a permit from police to organize a march in Umm al-Fahm.
 On 21 July, the party distributed food to security forces in Jerusalem.
 On 23 July, dozens of party members demonstrated outside of the Prime Minister's Office in Jerusalem in the evening; the demonstrators called upon Defense Minister Avigdor Lieberman to resign.
 On the evening of 24 July, their party blockaded a junction just outside Nablus, preventing both the entry and exit of Palestinians.
 On 24 September, the party's planned conference in Lod was cancelled by orders of the Lod City Hall; it was instead held in Gandhi Garden.
 After it was rescheduled, the party's leader, Michael Ben-Ari, released a video calling for Arabs to leave Israel and move to Arab countries.
 The conference was condemned by the Coalition Against Racism in Israel.
 On 1 November, the party put up billboards for the memorial of Meir Kahane, though the billboards were taken down after pressure from left-wing lawmakers, as well as NGOs.
-On 4 December, in protest of stone-throwing against a group of Jewish children, activists from the party announced that they would hike to the same cave that the kids went to.
+On 4 December, in protest of stone-throwing by Arabs against a group of Jewish children on a hike, activists from the party announced that they would hike to the same cave that the children went to.
+They were stoned by Arabs as well.